 We are especially huge fans of the classic vibes JellyLock evokes on our jailbroken iOS 14 device, and for that reason, it’s something we think many veteran jailbreakers are sure to appreciate.

-JellyLock Reborn is a paid is a paid tweak at $1.99 from the Packix repository, whereas the original was free.
-It’s worth noting, however, that JellyLock Reborn tweak is open source on the developer’s GitHub page and that JellyLock Reborn supports jailbroken iOS 14 devices.
+JellyLock Reborn is a free tweak available from the Havoc repository.
+It’s worth noting, however, that JellyLock Reborn tweak is open source on the developer’s GitHub page and that JellyLock Reborn supports jailbroken iOS 13, 14, and 15 devices

 Are you planning to download JellyLock Reborn?
 Be sure to let us know why or why not in the comments section down below.